How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Converter

-As stated earlier, the Currencyr plugin integrates with various WP-compatible e-commerce plugins such as WooCommerce, Shopp, and Easy Digital Downloads …
+As stated earlier, the Currencyr plugin integrates with a number of WordPress-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Shopp …

 Congratulations!
-Now you know how to easily add a currency converter to your WordPress web site.
+Now you know how to easily add a currency converter to your WordPress site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: